LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 That brings me to the end of this CFS API workflow project.
 The CFS API is a powerful API that allows developers to download the content file dynamically via a straightforward sequence of HTTP RESTful API calls.
 The demonstration code is written in Python but the concept of the API calls steps are the same for other programming languages.

-At the same time, the [Refinitiv Data Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various LSEG data and content for developers via an easy-to-use Web-based API.
+At the same time, the [RDP APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various LSEG data and content for developers via an easy-to-use Web-based API.
 The APIs are easy to integrate into any application and platform that supports the HTTP protocol and JSON message format.

 You may interested in the following resources for more detail about the CFS data usage:
 - [Find environmental footprint of your bond portfolio](https://developers.lseg.com/en/article-catalog/article/Environmental_footprint_of_bond_portfolio) article